 Indonesia is the largest archipelago in the world consist of five major islands and about 30 smaller groups.
 There are total of 17,508 islands of which about 6000 are inhabited.
 Straddling the equator, the archipelago is on a crossroads between two oceans.
-It is Pacific and Indian Ocean and bridges of two continents and they are Asia and Australia.
+They are Pacific and Indian Ocean and bridges of two continents and they are Asia and Australia.

-The country is predominantly mountainous with 400 volcanoes, which are 100 active.
-The highest mountain is the perpetually snow capped Mandala top 6000 meters on mount Jaya Wijaya range of Papua.
+The country predominantly mountainous with 400 volcanoes, which are 100 active volcano.
+The highest mountain is perpetually snow capped Mandala top 6000 meters on mount Jaya Wijaya range of Papua Island.
 Plenty of rivers flow throughout to the country.
-They serve as useful transportation routes on certain islands, like: Musi, Batanghari, Indragiri and Kampar rivers in Sumatra; Kapuas, Barito, Mahakam and Rejang rivers in Borneo and Memberamo and Digul rivers in Papua.
+They serve as useful transportation routes on certain islands, like: Musi, Batanghari, Indragiri and Kampar rivers in Sumatra; Kapuas, Barito, Mahakam, Rejang rivers in Borneo and Memberamo, Digul rivers in Papua.

 Weather and Climate

-Because of its proximity to equator, that’s why Indonesia has tropical climate.
+Because of it proximity to equator, that is why Indonesia has tropical climate.
 Normally the weather is hot and humid.
 Indonesian climate is divided become two distinct seasons: dry and rainy seasons.
-Most of Indonesia has their rainy season from November up to April, but certain places like Maluku have theirs from March up to August.
-During rainy season, the rain starts around afternoon time and lasts into the afternoon.
-Some areas could have sudden showers for more than three hours.
+Indonesia has rainy season from November up to April, but certain places like Maluku have theirs from March up to August.
+During rainy season, it starts around afternoon time and lasts into the afternoon.
+Some areas could have sudden showers for more than 3 hours.

-The dry season does not mean that there is no rain.
-In fact tropical showers in a dry season is a regular affair.
-The temperature is constant except for the exceptionally rainy season's nights, when it could drop.
-The temperature on the coast is about 28° Celsius and drops dramatically in the highlands.
+The dry season does not mean no rain, in fact tropical showers in a dry season is a regular affair.
+The temperature is constant except for exceptionally rainy season's nights, when it could drop.
+The temperature on the coast is about 28° Celsius and drops dramatically on the highlands.
 For instance, in the highlands of Papua, temperatures at night can drop to about 7° C, while during daytime they reach about 22° C.

-The present day, Indonesia culture is an outcome of the interplay of old traditions from the time of early migrants and the Western thought brought by Dutch Colonist and Portuguese traders.
-The basic principles, which guide life include the concepts of mutual assistance and consultations to arrive at a consensus or result.
-Derived from rural life, this system is still very much in use in community life throughout the Indonesia country.
-Though the legal system is based on the Old Dutch penal code and the social life as well as the rites of passage is founded on customary or "adat" law, which differs from place to other.
+Present day, Indonesia culture is an outcome interplay of old traditions from early migrants and western thought brought by Dutch Colonist and Portuguese traders.
+The basic principles, which guide life include concepts of mutual assistance and consultations to arrive at a consensus or result.
+Derived from rural life, this system is still very much use in community life throughout the Indonesia country.
+Though the legal system is based on Old Dutch penal code and social life as well as the rites of passage is founded on customary or "adat" law, which differs from place to other.
 The law has been instrumental in maintaining gender equality in Indonesia.